 What is Mod_Security and why is it important

 Mod_security is an apache module that helps to protect your website from various attacks.
-Mod_Security is used to block commonly known exploits by use of regular expressions and rule sets.
-Mod_Security is enabled on all InMotion Servers by default.
+It is used to block commonly known exploits by use of regular expressions and rule sets and is enabled on all InMotion servers by default.
 Mod_Security can potentially block common code injection attacks which strengthens the security of the server.
-If you need to disable mod_security we can show you how, and help you do so.
+If you need to disable the mod_security rules we can show you how, and help you do so.

 When coding a dynamic website, sometimes users forget to write code to help prevent hacks by doing things such as validating input.
 Mod_security can help in some cases those users that run sites that don't have security checks in their code.

 This is a simple SQL injection where visiting this would cause the database to DROP and delete the users table from the database.
 If you are running Mod_Security on your server it will block this from running.
 Typically, you would see a 406 error in this case if mod_security is enabled.
 To read more about 406 errors read our article.
 You set up rules for Mod_security to check http requests against and determine if a threat is present.